bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 #### Applying the `version-lock-bottlerocket-node` SSM Command Document

-The steps to apply the `version-lock-bottlerocket-node` SSM Command Document to your nodes are:
+In order to apply the `version-lock-bottlerocket-node` SSM Command Document to your nodes, you will need to:

 1. Go to the [SSM Console](https://console.aws.amazon.com/systems-manager/).
 2. Click on "Documents" in the left-hand menu.